me-smishra27/me-smishra27/README.md

 ### Skills
 I am experienced in:
-- Statistical Modelling and Data Analysis with Python, SQL, Plotly and Tableau.
+- Statistical Modelling and Data Analysis with Python, SQL.
 - Data Science and Machine Learning using Keras, sklearn, Pytorch